Artwork top of page – Artist: Gavin Lynch, “California”, 2019, oil and acrylic on canvas, 48″ x 72″ (cropped image)

 Working with artists, collectors, institutions and the cultural community, RVH promotes interaction and connection with art to support holistic health.

-Our patient-centred MY CARE philosophy is the focus of everything we do, including our desire to enrich, inspire and enliven our patients, visitors, employees and community through the display of original artwork throughout our facility and grounds.
+Our patient-centred philosophy is the focus of everything we do, including our desire to enrich, inspire and enliven our patients, visitors, employees and community through the display of original artwork throughout our facility and grounds.
 Our art collection shows a commitment to supporting the national and local arts communities.
 The emphasis on contemporary art cultivates an environment of creative excellence, encourages dialogue and challenges viewers to experience diverse points of view.

 Did you Know?